 Country leads and institutions

-Gongbuzeren is an Assistant Professor at Southwestern University of Finance and Economics, Chengdu China and also works with the Faculty of Environmental Science and Engineering at Peking University, where he completed his PhD.
+Gongbuzeren is an Assistant Professor at Southwestern University of Finance and Economics in Chengdu.
 His research has focuses rangeland management and policy, the relationship between cultural beliefs and nature reserve management, rural development and poverty alleviation.
+He will work closely with Wenjun Li, who is a professor of natural resource management in the Department of Environmental Science at Peking University.

 Antonello Franca is a researcher at the Institute for Animal Production in the Mediterranean, based in Sassari, Sardinia.
 He has a doctorate in Crop Productivity from the University of Sassari.
 His research interests include the ecophysiology of pastures, germplasm collection and evaluation, sylvopastoral ecosystems and seed bank dynamics.